aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                     result=compare_first_characters_starting_without(data, "id", "name", 2, 'BE')

-We use as a prefix BE and we use the function:
+We use as a prefix BE and we use the function

 	compare_first_characters_starting_without(data, "id", "name", 2, 'BE')

 we provide the dataset we are using, the column names, the number of characters we want to compare and the prefix.